 These are words of wisdom, spoken by a daughter who had personally witnessed the ravages of a very real, though invisible, war.

-Actor Mark Hamill recently revealed that the next, Episode IX, of Star Wars was to be the one that focused on the character of the Princess, General Leia Organa.
+Actor Mark Hamill recently revealed that the next, Episode IX, of Star Wars was originally intended to be the one that focused on the character of the Princess, General Leia Organa.
 However, due to Carrie’s passing, and because of the director’s decision to give proper respect to the Princess by allowing Episode VIII—her last actual performance—to be the last time viewers would see her on the screen, the Star Wars plot would be modified accordingly.
 And so, we can expect the Princess in some manner to fade gracefully out of the Star Wars storyline and out of the ongoing war against the First Order.
 Yet it seems certain that her presence will loom large in the hearts and minds of the warriors still on the screen.

 At the same time, the Princess has faded gracefully out of the scene of the ongoing war against mental illness.
-But her presence looms large, and must remain in the hearts of the warriors who continue in their onward fight.
+But her presence looms large, and must remain in the hearts and minds of the warriors who continue in their onward fight.
 Carrie Fisher is a fallen warrior, one who fought to the end with grace and great courage.
 But like the heroes on that first mission in The Last Jedi, the life of the Princess was not meant to be lost in vain.
 Instead, the downtrodden and oppressed of this world—those who fight very real battles every day for their very survival—can look to the Princess for inspiration to continue moving forward in their fight.

 In the Princess’s own words: “Move through those feelings and meet me on the other side.
 As your bipolar sister, I’ll be watching.
 Now get out there and show me what you can do.”